makinacorpus/autocomplete-bundle/README.md

  * a Symfony bundle that brings a form widget, source registration, and the associated controller for autocompleting things into forms.

+# Upgrading to 2.x

+You have two fixes to make:

+ - First one is that the `AutocompleteSourceInterface::find()` method query argument typing changed, you must adapt your sources.

+ - Second is that we now support more libraries than only `select2`, so instead of including `AutocompleteBundle:Form:fields.html.twig` you must chose either one of `fields-select2.html.twig` or `fields-autocompleter.html.twig`.

+ - Template engine based rendering has been dropped, it's up to you to implement it properly in your sources.

 # Installation